dpgithub87/Pokedex/README.md

 ### Cache
 - Implement any distributed cache (such as Redis) to cache the upstream API responses
 - Have to limit the maximum number of Pokemons based on the intended consumption of the API.
-Alternatively, you can go for higher subscription in any paas model cloud cache.
+Alternatively, you can go for higher subscription in any PAAS model cloud cache.

 ### Docker Image creation via pipelines
 You can use the PodedexApi/Dockerfile in any build pipelines to build images that can be published to any cloud container registry, then deployed to the Kubernetes cluster by Release pipelines.